Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 These particles have been found in everything from mussels and shrimp to table salt.
 The potential health risks associated with consuming food contaminated by microplastics are not yet fully understood, but there are increasing calls for stricter regulations to monitor and control plastic pollution.

-• Seafood contamination: Studies have shown that certain seafood species, especially filter-feeding organisms like mussels and oysters, are more susceptible to microplastic contamination.
+• Seafood contamination: Studies show that certain seafood species, especially filter-feeding organisms such as mussels and oysters, are more susceptible to microplastic contamination.
 The presence of microplastics in seafood raises concerns about the long-term health effects of human consumption.

-• Water safety: Microplastics are present in tap and bottled water, meaning people may ingest these particles daily.
+• Water safety: Microplastics are present in tap and bottled water so that people may ingest them daily.
 Although the levels found are generally low, the cumulative exposure over time could still pose risks, especially given the potential toxicity of the chemicals associated with plastics.

 Microplastics' widespread contamination of water and food underscores the need for more research, stricter safety standards, and public awareness campaigns to address the growing environmental crisis.